-She could have wallowed in pity and defeat but what amazing accomplishments she has acquired while running her race to get the gold.
-Her paintings and words help heal many who walk upright and use hands and feet and limbs that work perfect!
+She could have wallowed in pity and defeat, but what amazing accomplishments she has acquired while running her race to get the gold.
+Her paintings and words help heal many who walk upright and use hands and feet and limbs that work perfectly!
 She is running even though she cannot stand.

 I NEVER THOUGHT MY LIFE COULD BE

 ANYTHING BUT CATASTROPHE

 I’VE GOT A GOLDEN TWINKLE IN MY EYE

 BUT SUDDENLY HALF THE WORLD IS MINE

 “The Lord restored the fortunes of Job when he prayed for his friends, and the Lord increased all that Job had twofold.
 Then all his brothers and all his sisters and all who had known him before came to him, and they ate bread with him in his house; and they consoled him and comforted him for all the adversities that the Lord had brought on him” (Job 42:10-11, NASB).

 May He restore us.
 May we use our teeth, our thumbs, ears, every part of our body that will function because all the parts of the body joined together is like a well oiled machine.

 The Candy Man: Sammy Davis Jr.